 - 1/4 teaspoon (1g) Diamond Crystal kosher salt, plus more for sprinkling

 For the Dough: Adjust oven rack to middle position and preheat to 375°F (190°C).
 Whisk flour, baking powder, sugar, and salt together in a medium bowl.
 Toss cheddar with dry ingredients until well combined.
 Stir in cream, mixing with a flexible spatula until dough comes together.
 Transfer to a lightly floured surface, knead until pliable and smooth, then divide in half.
-On a lightly floured surface, roll each portion into a roughly 15- by 11-inch rectangle.
+On a lightly floured surface, roll each portion into a roughly 15- by 11-inch rectangle, no more than 1/8-inch thick.
 Transfer each to a parchment-lined half sheet pan, then cut into 1-inch squares using a fluted pastry wheel.

 For the Egg Wash: Whisk egg, yolk, water, and salt together in a small bowl.
 Brush over prepared dough, then sprinkle with additional salt to taste.
 Using a bamboo skewer or chopstick, press a small indentation into the center of each dough square.
 (This is strictly for a Cheez-It look and is therefore optional.)
 Bake until golden brown, about 24 minutes.
 Cool to room temperature and enjoy immediately, or store up to 1 month in an airtight container at room temperature.